From R850 per adult sharing per night

 Nested in the northern tip of the Drakensberg in Limpopo Province, the Graceland Eco Retreat offers guests an opportunity to enjoy a unique kind of Bushveld.
 Bordering on the forests and plantations of Magoebaskloof and the Woodbush Forest Reserve, the 85 hectare Eco Reserve is set in a relaxed environment and an almost untouched, scenic landscape.
 The retreat overlooks the Kudu River Valley with views all the way to Mooketsi and the mountain range beyond.

 Graceland Eco Retreat is an ideal destination for hiking and birding enthusiasts.
 You may even catch a glimpse of some Kudu, Impala, Klipspringer and Waterbuck whilst hiking, enjoying your morning coffee or sundowners on one of the terraces, pergolas or at the splash pool with a view of the valley.
 Also enjoy small game viewing including their much loved giraffes, Elvis, Priscilla, Lisa Marie, Memphis and Tennessee.

 Graceland is 100% off-the-grid and uses solar power for all lights and geysers without compromising on creature comforts.
-Solar powered batteries are available to charge cell phones & tablets, and 24 hour Wi-Fi connection is available in the main house.
+Solar powered batteries are available to charge cell phones & tablets, and 24 hour Wi-Fi connection is available in Giraffe House.
 Please note the cell phone connection and quality fluctuates and there are no televisions.

 ECO-FRIENDLY ACCOMMODATION MAGOEBASKLOOF